MikAoJk/bun-next-app/README.md

 ### Prerequisites
 Make sure you have bun installed
-See [bun Installation](https://bun.sh/docs/installation) on how to install it locally You can check which bun version you have installed using this command:
+See [bun Installation](https://bun.sh/docs/installation) on how to install it locally You can check which bun version you have installed
 ```bash
 bun --version
 ```